Mayor Walsh announces open and protected data policy

 July 30, 2015

-BOSTON - Thursday, July 30, 2015 - Mayor Martin J. Walsh today released he Open and Protected Data Policy, designed to increase transparency and accountability by opening more City data to the public.
 The policy fulfills a commitment made by the Mayor in his Executive Order on Open and Protected Data last year.
-The policy calls for City agencies to publish data sets on the City's open data portal (http://data.cityofboston.gov/) and provides guidance for protecting sensitive information, and is available for viewing here.
+The policy calls for City agencies to publish data sets on the City's open data portal (data.boston.gov) and provides guidance for protecting sensitive information.

 "The City's Open and Protected Data Policy builds on my commitment to openness and transparency in government," said Mayor Walsh.
 "This new policy will make more data available to the public, encourage business to build useful applications with City data, and increase collaboration between the City and the research community."

 The Open and Protected Data Policy was created by the Department of Innovation and Technology and the Mayor's Office of New Urban Mechanics, with input from the public, City departments and outside experts.
 The policy will streamline the release of new datasets.
 It adopts a Creative Commons license for all data released by the City to encourage the use of data for commercial and non-commercial purposes.
 It also provides a framework for responsibly sharing data with researchers and other partner organizations.